-The support needs of children and young people referred by Child Safety Services are identified in the departmental case plan for each Service User and are subject to regular review.
+The support needs of children and young people referred by Child Safety are identified in the departmental case plan for each Service User and are subject to regular review.
 The case plan integrates outcomes from:

-- the Child Strengths and Needs Assessment - the Child Health Passport - the Education Support Plan - the Cultural Support Plan for Aboriginal and Torres Strait Islander children and, where appropriate, children from culturally and linguistically diverse backgrounds - transition to independence planning, for young people aged 15 to under 21 years; and - any specialist assessments, such as those conducted by Evolve Interagency Services and disability services, and any behaviour support and/or treatment plans.
+- the Child Strengths and Needs Assessment - the Child Health Passport - the Education Support Plan - the Cultural Support Plan for Aboriginal and Torres Strait Islander children and, where appropriate, children from culturally and linguistically diverse backgrounds - transition to adulthood planning, which will include actions to help the child transition to adulthood from when they are 15 years to up to 25 years of age, other than when the child has a long term guardian. - any specialist assessments, such as those conducted by Evolve Interagency Services and disability services, and any behaviour support and/or treatment plans.